Daniel-Goerlich/gdb/README.md

 #####Stepping Through Code

-Stepping lets you go through the code of the program so you will be able to narrow down the bug in your program.
+Stepping throught your code lets you narrow down the bug(s) in your program.

-The `step` or `s` command allows you to progress through the code line by line. `step` will continue running the code line by line through the function until the function ends.
-After the function finishes, `step` will go back to the next line after the fuction call in the main body of the code and will continue to run the code line by line.
+The `step` or `s` command allows you to progress through code line by line through the main body of code and functions until the program ends.

 ```
 (gdb) run